PATIENTS MAY PRESENT WITH ANY OF THE FOLLOWING SYMPTOMS:

 Any adverse incident involving a device should be reported to the MHRA, especially if the incident has led, or might have led to: deterioration in health or permanent impairment of body structure or function; the necessity for medical or surgical intervention (including implant revision); hospitalisation or prolongation of existing hospitalisation; death; life-threatening illness or injury.

-PATIENTS WITH MESH COMPLICATIONS WILL REQUIRE REFERRAL TO A SPECIALIST TEAM EXPERIENCED IN REMOVING LVMR MESH.
+PATIENTS WITH SUSPECTED MESH COMPLICATIONS WILL REQUIRE REFERRAL TO A SPECIALIST TEAM

-These units are self-selected and this list will be updated by The Pelvic Floor Society with the development of unit accreditation.
+The units listed are self-selected and this list will be updated by The Pelvic Floor Society, with the development of unit accreditation and the commissioning of mesh centres within the UK

 • St Mark’s